fleetdm/fleet/handbook/engineering/README.md

 It is sometimes necessary to delay the release to allow time to complete partially merged feature work.
 In these cases, an exception process must be followed before merging during the freeze period.

-1. The engineer requesting the feature work merge exception during freeze notifies their EM.
+1. The engineer requesting the feature work merge exception during freeze notifies their Engineering Manager.
-2. The EM notifies the QA lead for the product group and the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).
+2. The Engineering Manager notifies the QA lead for the product group and the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).
-3. The EM, QA lead, and release ritual DRI must all approve the feature work PR before it is unfrozen and merged.
+3. The Engineering Manager, QA lead, and [release ritual DRI](#rituals) must all approve the feature work PR before it is unfrozen and merged.

 ### Release day